antrea-io/antrea/docs/antrea-network-policy.md

 endpoint backing the Service.
 For headless Services, a ClusterIP is not allocated and, assuming the Service has a selector, the DNS server returns A / AAAA records that point directly to the endpoints.
 In that case, FQDN based policies can be used successfully.
-For example, the following policy will drop all egress traffic destined to headless Service `svcA` defined in the `default`
+For example, the following policy, which specifies an exact match on a DNS name, will drop all egress traffic destined to headless Service `svcA` defined in the `default` Namespace:
-Namespace:

 ```yaml
 apiVersion: crd.antrea.io/v1alpha1